hxrts/rumpsteak-aura/docs/05_effect_handlers.md

 let result = interpret(&mut handler, &mut endpoint, program).await?;
 ```

-The `interpret` function walks the effect tree and calls handler methods for each operation.
+The `interpret` function walks the effect tree.
+It calls handler methods for each operation.
 The result contains received messages and execution status.